geoscixyz/em/content/maxwell1_fundamentals/physical_principles/maxwells_equations_in_homogeneous_media/wave_equation_free_space/em_waves_free_space.rst

 .. math:: c = \frac{1}{\sqrt{\epsilon \mu}} = 3 \times 10^8 m/s,

 which is the speed of light.
-Details of this derivation can be found :ref:`here <speed_light_details>`.
+Further details about the speed of light can be found :ref:`here <speed_light_details>`.

 The above solution was for the electric field but the magnetic field also has a harmonic dependence since since